miclgael/sesame/README.md

 ## Contributing

-I would really like to help with:
+I would really like your help with:

 - Developing a Chrome version
 - Making these docs more understandable
 - Bug fixes